fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 * 0 vulnerabilities for the NPM packages installed
 * Common API endpoint for Logs
 * Minimal set of dependencies in package.json
+* APIs have been annotated with @swagger decorator and documented in Swagger
+* API error handling

 ## Getting started